godotengine/godot-docs/about/list_of_features.rst

 - Actively developed GDExtension bindings for `D <https://github.com/godot-dlang/godot-dlang>`__, `Haxe <https://hxgodot.github.io/>`__, `Python <https://github.com/touilleMan/godot-python>`__, and `Rust <https://github.com/godot-rust/gdextension>`__
   bindings provided by the community.
-(Some of these bindings may be experimental and not production-ready.)
+(Some of these bindings may be experimental and not production-ready).

 Audio
 -----